sujalgawas/mesa-llm/mesa_llm/memory/doc/README.md

 # Memory System

 The memory system in Mesa-LLM provides different types of memory implementations that enable agents to store and retrieve past events (conversations, observations, actions, messages, plans, etc.).
-Memory enables agents to learn from history and make informed decisions based on accumulated knowledge.

-## How It Works
+Memory serves as the foundation for creating agents with persistent, contextual awareness that enhances their decision-making capabilities.

 ### Architecture